CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ##Contributing Code

 ###GitHub Repositories
-The openscore project consists of the following [repositories](https://github.com/cloudslang) on GitHub with the dependencies depicted in the diagram.
+The CloudSlang project consists of the following [repositories](https://github.com/cloudslang) on GitHub with the dependencies depicted in the diagram.

 ![Repository Dependencies](images/diagrams/repo_dependencies.png "Repository Dependencies")